jrkienle/public-monorepo/README.md

 Note that individual apps and services will very likely have their own setup instructions.
 Please defer to their individual READMEs for any applicable information there.

+## Global Commands

+The following global commands are available for your usage

+* `clean` - Deletes all build artifacts, caches, and test results
+* `reset` - Runs clean and additionally removes all `node_modules`, completely resetting the repo

 ## The CI Pipeline

 > TODO: Come up with a CI workflow and document each step as well as why each step is needed